rte-france/wattelse/bertrend_apps/newsletters/README.md

 # BERTopic

-This folder contains the code for the topic modeling part of WattELse.
+This folder contains the code for the topic modeling part of BERTrend.
 It mainly uses [BERTopic](https://github.com/MaartenGr/BERTopic), a topic modeling technique that uses BERT embeddings to create topics.

 ## Topic modeling using BERTopic